Paul Pfeiffer (artist)

-Paul Pfeiffer (born 1966 in Honolulu, Hawaii) is an American sculptor, photographer and video artist.
+Paul Pfeiffer (born 1966 in Honolulu, Hawaiʻi) is an American sculptor, photographer and video artist.
 Described by peer artist Gregory Volk as a clever manipulator of popular media, images and video technology, Pfeiffer is stated (by Volk) as one 'who excels at recasting well-known athletic and entertainment events with surprising open-ended nuances.'

 Life

-Pfeiffer was born in Honolulu, Hawaii in 1966.
+Pfeiffer was born in Honolulu, Hawaiʻi in 1966.
 At the age of ten, he moved to Philippines with his parents who were classically trained musicians.
 He later moved out of the country at the age of fifteen.
 Pfeiffer earned his Bachelor of Fine Arts in printmaking from San Francisco Art Institute in 1987 and later earned his Master of Fine Arts degree from Hunter College, New York in 1994.
 Pfeiffer has lived and worked in New York City since 1990.
 Between the year of 1997 and 1998, Pfeiffer had also participated in the Whitney Museum of American Art's Independent Study Program.
 He is currently represented by Paula Cooper Gallery in New York City; carlier | gebauer in Berlin, Germany, Galerie Perrotin in Paris and Thomas Dane Gallery in London, UK.

 Exhibition history

 Pfeiffer has had museum solo shows and projects at Duke University Museum of Art, Raleigh-Durham, NC (2000), the Whitney Museum of American Art, New York, NY (2001), UCLA Hammer Museum, Los Angeles, CA (2001), the Barbican Arts Centre, London, United Kingdom (2001), Kunsthaus Glarus, Glarus, Switzerland (2001), the Museum of Contemporary Art, Chicago, IL (2003), The Contemporary Museum, Honolulu, HI (2003), K 21 Kunstsammlung, Nordrhein-Westfalen, Düsseldorf, Germany (2004), Middlebury College Museum of Art, Middlebury, VT (2005), National Gallery of Victoria, Melbourne, Australia (2005), University of Iowa Museum of Art, Iowa City, IA (2007), Nationalgalerie im Hamburger Bahnhof – Museum für Gegenwart, Berlin, Germany (2009), Sammlung Goetz, Munich, Germany (2011), Blanton Museum of Art, Austin, TX (2012), Museum of Contemporary Art and Design, Malate Manila, Philippines (2015), and Performa 19, New York (2019).

+Pfeiffer’s Red Green Blue was displayed at the Paula Cooper Gallery, New York City (November 12, 2022 – January 12, 2023) and Joslyn Art Museum, Omaha, Nebraska (October 11, 2025 – April 26, 2026).

+Pfeiffer’s Prologue to the Story of the Birth of Freedom was displayed at The Geffen Contemporary at MOCA (November 12, 2023 – June 16, 2024), Guggenheim Bilbao (November 30, 2024 – March 16, 2025) and Museum of Contemporary Art Chicago (May 3, 2025 – August 31, 2025).
+Catalog ISBN 978-1-915-74333-6.

+On April 2, 2026, Pfeiffer was named the inaugural artist-in-residence at the Barclays Center Arena in Brooklyn, New York.
+The residency will begin in May 2026 and end in spring 2027 and is part of the Arena’s “Brooklyn Art Encounters;” Pfeiffer will work with Shaun Leonardo and the Social Justice Fund “on a year-long project titled Exodus to lead media workshops with youth and adults who have been affected by the criminal-justice system."